rbisdorff/Digraph3/docSphinx/techDoc.rst

 Cythonized modules for big digraphs
 -----------------------------------

 The following modules are compiled C-extensions using the Cython pre-compiler.
 No Python code source is provided for inspection.
 To distinguish them from the corresponding pure Python modules, a c- prefix is used.

+     :ref:`cRandPerfTabs-label`
+	  Integer and float valued C version of the :py:mod:`randomPerfTabs` module

+     :ref:`cIntegerOutrankingDigraphs-label`
+	  Integer and float valued C version of the :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` class

+     :ref:`cIntegerSortingDigraphs-label`
+	  Integer and float valued C version of the :py:class:`~sortingDigraphs.QuantilesSortingDigraph` class

+     :ref:`cSparseIntegerOutrankingDigraphs-label`
+	  Integer and float valued C version of sparse outranking digraphs.

 A tutorial with coding examples is available here: :ref:`HPC-Tutorial-label`.

 .. note::